Bassano del Grappa

 👉 Explore the Top 10 Places to Visit in Veneto

-Bassano del Grappa Travel
+How to Get to Bassano del Grappa

 In terms of public transport, you can take a train from Bassano del Grappa to Venice in 1 hour 18 minutes or to provincial capital Vicenza in around an hour and 20 minutes including a change in Castelfranco Veneto.
 The train station is located a ten minute walk from the town's central square; Piazza Libertà.
 Direct bus services run to Padova with a journey time of 1 hour 25 minutes with a total of 4 stops.
 This same bus stops on the way in Cittadella, 32 minutes from Bassano.